huwfernie/food-trucks/README.md

 food-trucks-app

+updated to include node-sass on the front end.

 Updated again to use create-react-app for the frontend.

 from the root directory, use `$ npm run start`, or better `$ nodemon` to get the backend server running on localhost4000